DUNE/dune-justin/docs/tutorials.dune.md

 and you should bear that in mind if you see errors in the jobs.
-These files are likely to last about a month in cvmfs before they expire, but you should rerun the commands shown above to upload the tar file each day you submit requests that rely on it.
+These files are likely to last about a month in cvmfs before they expire, but you should rerun the commands shown above to upload the tar file each day you submit workflows that rely on it.
 Keep the same tar file and reupload that, as RCDS records a hash of it and does not unpack a tar file it already has.